thefrontside/bigtest/packages/eslint-plugin-bigtest/docs/rules/require-default-test-export.md

   .step("first step", delay())
 ```

-Named exports are not allowed:
+Named exports will not be exported:

 ```typescript
 import { test } from '@bigtest/suite';